huntergregal/PNG-IDAT-Payload-Generator/README.md

 Generate a PNG with a payload embedded in the IDAT chunk (Based off of previous concepts and code -- credit given below) Additionally, bruteforce payloads matching a regex pattern

 This is a Python3, PEP8-compatible, fully-working version of huntergregal's initial project.
+Rewritten and fixed by https://github.com/TheZ3ro @TheZ3Pro

 ## Based Off of Previous Concepts and Research
 * Hunter Gregal -- https://github.com/huntergregal/PNG-IDAT-Payload-Generator